 We’re planning to use Ansible Tower directly.
 The Ansible Tower comes with a very attractive feature: Ansible Survey.
 This is very useful for people who need to create something but are not authorized to do so.
 For example, a person from an HR department needs to create an account in an active directory, but they don’t have permissions to do so in the active directory because they are not an administrator.
 In Ansible Tower we can make a web form with set of parameters (a survey) to do so.

-Why is Ansible better than other сonfiguration management tools?
+What are the advantages of Ansible and why it is better than other сonfiguration management or DevOps automation tools?